 Its size depends on the size of your entire group – Breakout groups can range from three to ten.
 If the size is too large, some members can not participate.

-Each group has a record nominee, and each of the newsprint or dry-level boards provide.
-Direct them to create a SWOT analysis in your chosen format-a chart, column, a matrix, and even a page for each quality.
+Each group has a record nominee, and each of the newsprint or dry-level boards provides.
+Direct them to create a SWOT analysis in your chosen format-a chart, column, matrix, and even a page for each quality.